Nbharti67/Sales_Insight_Using_Tableau/README.md

 1. Sales amount has -1 and 0 as selling amount so we'll remove all -1 and 0 by applying filter that contains sales amount atleast 1, should not be less than 1
 2. Now, we will check sales quantity (sales quantity shouldn’t have any 0 or -1). if there is any 0 or -1 as sales quantity, we'll filter it
 (To filter it follow the step shown here in tableau: go to data->edit data source filters)
-3. Again, while checking, I found that sales amount is in usd for some sales, so I need to change into INR so for this do the step below
+3. Again, while checking, I found that sales amount is in USD for some sales, so I need to change into INR so for this do the step below

 Step to change sales amount in USD to INR using Tableau Desktop is below:

 Click on dropdown from column and select calculated field, -> Name the calculated field as Normalized amount and write formula below

 IF [Currency] == 'USD' THEN [Sales Amount]*81.74 ELSE [Sales Amount] END

 - In market table:

 The company has market in India only so if we find any city not situated in India, we'll delete those rows.

 ## Data Analysis and visualization